zaphosting/docs/docs/vserver-linux-screen.md

 ---
 id: vserver-linux-screen
 title: "VPS: Installation of Screen"
-description: Information on how to install screen on your Linux VPS from ZAP-Hosting
+description: "Information on how to install screen on your Linux VPS from ZAP-Hosting"
 sidebar_label: Install Screen
 services:
   - vserver